29 Types of Frogs in Mississippi

 The Eastern Narrow-mouthed Toad is a dark green frog with red dots.
 This species can be found near shallow water, ponds, and streams.

-These types of frogs in Mississippi are typically nocturnal, but they may be seen during the day if there has been recent rainfall.
+These frogs in Mississippi are typically nocturnal, but they may be seen during the day with recent rainfall.

 The Eastern Narrow-mouthed Toad was once considered extinct until it was rediscovered in 1964 by two boys collecting tadpoles from a roadside ditch near Pearl River, LA.